Floorp-Projects/Floorp/devtools/docs/user/web_console/console_messages/index.rst

 Interpreter input/output
 ------------------------

-Commands sent to the browser using the `Web Console's JavaScript interpreter <https://developer.mozilla.org/en-US/docs/Tools/Web_Console/The_command_line_interpreter>`_, and the corresponding responses, are logged in the console messages.
+Commands sent to the browser using the :doc:`Web Console's JavaScript interpreter <../the_command_line_interpreter/index>`, and the corresponding responses, are logged in the console messages.

 For responses that contain objects or variables, the following context menu options are available: